jalovisko/LatticeQuery/README.md

 ```

 ## Usage
-Most of the functionality is located in the `parfunlib` folder (stands for 'parametric function library').
+Most of the functionality is located in the `lq` folder (stands for 'LatticeQuery').
 Within the installed virtual environment, run the main Python script as follows:
 ```bash
 python run.py
 ```